Imagine being constantly bombarded with the same set of celebrities endorsing products. After a while, it all starts appearing the same.

 - Opt for cost per click – You can work with micro influencers on CPC or Cost Per Click model or Cost Per Post and compensate them accordingly.
 Alternatively, you can compensate basis the conversions or engagement they bring in via their content.
 No need to provide products for free

-Why choose DRIM – an effective micro influencer marketing platform?
+Why choose DRIM – an effective micro influencer marketing platform to find your micro influencer?

 It’s no secret that finding any influencer proves costly for brands, especially the ones that want to gain quick traction.
 DRIM helps match brands with the best micro influencers who can carry out various promotions.
 This way, brands can leverage the influencers in less time and gain more traction for their business.